THA not hosting Tobago Jazz Experience in 2024 - Trinidad and Tobago Newsday

 THA not hosting Tobago Jazz Experience in 2024

-The Tobago Festivals Commission has announced that the Tobago House of Assembly (THA) will not host the Tobago Jazz Experience in 2024.
+The Tobago Festivals Commission has announced that the Tobago House of Assembly (THA) will not host the Tobago Jazz Experience this year.

 In a release on March 8, the commission said any jazz-related activities that may be planned in April 2024 will be announced by the relevant promoters in due course.